zhuweipu/boom-template/README.md

 spike --isa=rv64imafd my_program

 # Then we can run on BOOM.
 ./emulator-freechips.rocketchip.system-SmallBoomConfig my_program
 ````

 Also verify the riscv-tools you built is the one pointed to within
 the boom-template/rocket-chip/riscv-tools repository.
 Otherwise a
 version mismatch can easily occur!

 ### How do I debug BOOM? ###

-I recommend opening up the waveform and starting with the following signals,
+When opening up the waveform, a good set of starting signals are
-located in `TestDriver.testHarness.dut.tile.core`:
+(located in `TestDriver.testHarness.dut.tile.core`):

    * debug_tsc_reg (cycle counter)
    * debug_irt_reg (retired instruction counter)